zaraana/Algo-JS/README.md

 # Algo-JS
-Repo to practis js from scratches
+Repo to practice js from scratches